When my husband and I moved to the United States, one of the things we had to adjust to immediately was the weather.

 God desires that you thrive and flourish through all seasons of marriage.

-But His desire will not become a complete reality to you until you learn to connect with Him through prayer and relationship.
+But His desire will not become a reality to you unless you learn to connect with Him through prayer and relationship.

 Prayer often changes you first before it changes your circumstances.